Understanding the Real Risks of Laser Eye Surgery

 Excessive corneal haze Part of the healing process in surface procedures ( PRK / LASEK); higher risk in higher prescriptions Dependent on smoothness of the surface created by the laser; will often disappear; correctable with an enhancement

-Fragility on impact Part of healing process 3 months after LASIK Can be mitigated by following aftercare instructions
+Fragility on impact Part of the healing process 3 months after LASIK Can be mitigated by following aftercare instructions

 Corneal ectasia Extremely rare Can be mitigated by screening for keratoconus or unusually thin corneas using Artemis Insight 100